 Add To Favorites

-Learn about pencil manufacturing.
+Students learn about pencil manufacturing.
 Look closely at any pencil to see its parts: painted wooden barrel, a core of lead or color, and sometimes a metal-crimped eraser.
 Most pencils today are made from the incense cedar tree.
 Pencil manufacturers who care about the future of rainforests and the world’s environment now use reforested wood.
 Learn more about the environmental impact this choice has, and why Crayola Colored Pencils are made with reforested wood.

 High school students can teach elementary students about sustainability and environmental issues with this community ser